HelinaJarvesaar/Portfolio-Page-React/README.md

 ## Overview:

-This project is a personal portfolio website built with React.
+This project is a portfolio website built with React.
 It features a contact form with validation, responsive design, and interactive UI components to showcase skills and projects effectively.
+It was developed as part of the Meta Front-End Developer Professional Certificate course on Coursera.

 ## Technologies Used:
 - React - Frontend UI library